phyloref/jphyloref/README.md

 to the OSSRH.
 If your version number ends in `-SNAPSHOT`, this will be published to the OSSRH Snapshots repository.

+  [published in The Journal of Open Source Software]: https://doi.org/10.21105/joss.03374
   [clades]: https://en.wikipedia.org/wiki/Clade
   [de Queiroz, 2007]: https://doi.org/10.1080/10635150701656378
   [Phyloreferencing]: https://www.phyloref.org/